 A placement assessment is offered during the summer, and upon request.
 Teachers can also suggest replacement during the school year with closer observation and on-going assessments.

-The average class size for 2016-17 is 14 students per class.
-We cap each class at 18 students maximum.
+The average class size for regular school year is 12-14 students per class.
 Each class with more than 12 students are taught by two teachers, one lead teacher and one secondary teacher.

 Who are the teachers?

 We are highly selective of our teachers.
 The lead teachers are full-time Mandarin teachers at the elite private and public schools in the Bay Area.
 They have graduate degrees in education, teaching credentials/certificates and extensive Mandarin teaching experience.
 The secondary teachers have graduate degrees in education or language and experience working in weekend or after school Chinese programs.
 Below are some of the universities where our lead and second teachers graduate from:

 University of Pennsylvania, School of Education

 State University of New York, School of Education